-- 1. The resident/farmer has owned and operated an agricultural operation headquartered in the Town of Primrose for at least 20 years and is at least 55 years of age. - 2.
-During all of those 20 years the farmer (was) actively engaged in production agriculture, which means they earn the majority of their livelihood from that operation.
+1. The resident farmer has owned or operated an agricultural operation headquartered in the Town of Primrose for at least 20 years and is at least 55 years of age.

+- 2. During all of those 20 years the resident farmer must have been actively engaged in production agriculture, which means they earn the majority of their livelihood from that operation.
 They cannot qualify with passive income such as land rent, MFL, CRP or CREP.
 The Town reserves the right to ask for verification of income.
-(The years do not have to have to be consecutive years.)

-- 3. The property must have a density per the township density policy.
-This lot will only take one density unit from the calculation.
-(Questions Or should it take 2 splits if the driveway crosses ag. land?
-Leave up to Town Board for decision). - 4.
+(The years do not have to have to be consecutive years.) - 3.
+The property must have a density per the township density policy.
+This lot will only take one density unit from the calculation. - 4.
 The lot granted under this exception may only be used for said farmer's retirement home.
 The lot may not be used for any other building purpose or sold as a buildable lot.) - 5.
 The approval of the retirement house lot is only valid for two years from the time of Town Board approval.
 If not constructed within that time frame, the applicant must reapply. - 6.
-If a farmer has building sites that meet the Town siting criteria (e.g., not in or crossing ag. land etc.), one of those sites much be used for the retirement site.
-The farmer cannot have sold off sites since 2010 that meet the siting criteria (e.g., in woods or pasture), and then apply for a retirement site in or crossing ag. land.
-The only time a retirement site will be allowed in or crossing ag. land, is if the farmer had no buildable sites as of 2010 by the Town's siting criteria.
-The site must make minimum disturbance to ag. land, and all other siting criteria, ordinances, policies, etc., must be met.
+If a farmer has building sites that meet the Town siting criteria (e.g., not in or crossing agricultural land etc.), one of those sites must be used for the retirement site.
+The farmer cannot have sold off sites since 2010 that meet the siting criteria (e.g., in woods or pasture), and then apply for a retirement site in or crossing agricultural land.
+The only time a retirement site will be allowed in or crossing agricultural land, is if the farmer had no buildable sites as of 2010 by the Town's siting criteria.
+The site must make minimum disturbance to agricultural land.
+The driveway cannot exceed 300 feet in length, and buildings cannot be more than 300' from the entry point of the field.
+All other siting criteria, ordinances, policies, etc., must be met.